mobr-ai/cap/documentation/nl_queries/natural_language.md

 ```

 ### 5.2 Using JavaScript
-The provided `llm.html` demonstrates a full chat UI.
-Host it statically (e.g., via `python -m http.server`) and serve alongside the API.
+The provided `llm.html` demonstrates a chat UI.
+You can access it via `http://localhost:8000/llm`.

 **Key Implementation**:
 - **Health/Sync Polling**: Fetches `/api/v1/nl/health` and SPARQL for block heights every 30-60s; updates UI indicators (green pulse for "Online/Synced").